mssever/resume_generator/README.md

 **This project is in the early stages of development and doesn't work yet.
 Please check back later.**

-# Resume Generator
+# Résumé Generator

-This program generates resumes.
-Given a master resume source, it can generate tailored resumes.
-That way, you can maintain only one resume and generate whichever versions you need.
-This greatly simplifies the resume creating process.
+This program generates résumés.
+Given a master résumé source, it can generate tailored résumés.
+That way, you can maintain only one résumé and generate whichever versions you need.
+This greatly simplifies the résumé creating process.

 # Dependencies